Corporate Bylaws of Northeastern REMC

 If additional distribution equipment is required to provide temporary service over and above that required to provide permanent service, the applicant may be required to pay for part or all of the installation and removal of same.
 Payment will be required in advance of construction.

 When an applicant’s credit is not established to the satisfaction of the Corporation or when a member’s credit has become impaired, the Corporation has the right to require payment of a deposit in accordance with the requirements of 170 IAC 4-1-15.

 In accordance with 170 IAC 4-1-27, the following paragraphs outline the practices in applying revenue credit for new or upgraded electric service.

-The revenue credits used and allowed, as well as possible charges to members, in the following instructions, shall be calculated using current revenue data.
+The revenue credits used and allowed, as well as possible charges to member, in the following instructions, shall be calculated using current revenue data.